A-Abdiukov/opencaptcha-api/README.md

-# OpenCaptcha API
+## Summary
-This is a simple open-source captcha API, that can create captcha from text.
+OpenCaptcha API is a simple open-source captcha API, that can create captcha from text.

 - **Free and Unrestricted**: No cost, no API limits, no API key needed.
 - **Multi-Language Support**: Generates captchas in several languages, such as Mandarin, Arabic, Spanish, and more.